skyhoshi/uwp-csharp-connect-sample/README.md

 - **ConnectButton_Click**

-	This method calls the **GetAuthenticatedClientAsync** method to acquire a **GraphClient** object representing the current user, which it uses to set user email address and display name.
+	This method calls the **GetAuthenticatedClientAsync** method to acquire a **GraphServicesClient** object representing the current user, which it uses to set user email address and display name.
 If this is successful, it also enables the **send mail** button and the text box where the user can enter an email address, and populates that text box with the user's own email address.

 - **MailButton_Click**